xdwwb/BandHiC-Master/README.md

 # BandHiC

-**BandHiC** is a Python package for efficient storage, manipulation, and analysis of Hi-C matrices using a banded matrix representation.
+[**BandHiC**](https:pypi.org/project/bandhic) is a Python package for efficient storage, manipulation, and analysis of Hi-C matrices using a banded matrix representation.

 ## Overview
 Given that most informative chromatin contacts occur within a limited genomic distance (typically within 2 Mb), **BandHiC** adopts a banded storage scheme that stores only a configurable diagonal bandwidth of the dense Hi-C contact matrices.
 This design can reduce memory usage by up to 99% compared to dense matrices, while still supporting fast random access and user-friendly indexing operations.
 In addition, BandHiC supports flexible masking mechanisms to efficiently handle missing values, outliers, and unmappable genomic regions.
 It also provides a suite of vectorized operations optimized with NumPy, making it both scalable and practical for ultra-high-resolution Hi-C data analysis.

----

 ## 🔧 Installation